vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

    ./mde_support_tool.sh
    ```

-1. When you download files on macOS, it automatically adds a new extended attribut called com.apple.quarantine which is scanned by Gatekeeper.
+1. When you download files on macOS, it automatically adds a new extended attribute called com.apple.quarantine which is scanned by Gatekeeper.
 Before running, you will want to remove this extended attribute:

    ```bash
    xattr -c MDESupportTools